 4.368 Studio Seminar in Art and Public Sphere

-Focuses on the production of artistic interventions in public space outside of the gallery or museum context.
-Explores the variety of ideas, situations, objects, and materials that shape public space and inform the notion of publicness, with an emphasis on coproduction and cooperative ethics.
-Examines forms of environmental art in comparison to temporal and critical forms of public art and action.
-Historical models include the Russian Constructivists, the Situationists International, conceptual art, and contemporary interventionist tactics and artistic strategies.
-Assigned readings and discussions help students develop an initial concept for a publicly-situated project.
+Focuses on the production of artistic interventions in public space.
+Explores ideas, situations, objects, and materials that shape public space and inform the notion of publicness, with an emphasis on coproduction and cooperative ethics.
+Examines forms of environmental art in comparison to temporal and critical forms of art and action in the public sphere.
+Historical models include the Russian Constructivists, the Situationists International, ecosystematic aesthetics, conceptual art, and contemporary interventionist tactics and artistic strategies.
+Helps students develop an initial concept for a publicly-situated project.
 Includes guest lectures, visiting artist presentations, and optional field trips.
 Additional work required of students taking graduate version.
 Limited to 20.

 This class counts for a total of 12 credits.
 This class counts as a HASS A. This is a graduate-level class.